Triple J's Hottest 100 of 1991

-The 1991 Triple J Hottest 100 was the third yearly poll of the most popular songs, according to listeners of the Australian radio station Triple J. This was the final annual countdown in which listeners could vote for songs released in any year.
+The 1991 Triple J Hottest 100 (sometimes referred to as Hottest 100 of 1992) was the third yearly poll of the most popular songs, according to listeners of the Australian radio station Triple J. The countdown was held on 9 February 1992 and was the final annual countdown in which listeners could vote for songs released in any year.

 There was no poll in 1992, and from 1993, the poll was restricted to songs released the same year.
 Supplementary "Hottest 100 of All Time" polls allowing songs from any year were held in 1998 and 2009.

 This was also the first poll to feature a publicly announced list of songs in positions #101 to #200.
 The list was posted on the Triple J website in their Hottest 100 History section until late 2004 under 1992.
 Despite this, an audio clip from the 1991 Hottest 100 features the announcer jokingly playing "Black or White" by Michael Jackson at the number one song before saying it was actually #113 (although the actual list shows it reached #112).
 Triple J would later reveal the #101 to #200 songs from the 2008 list onwards.